top of page

 “Becoming an Antiracist in the Multiethnic Literature Classroom,” in Race in the Multiethnic Literature Classroom, edited by Gary Totten and Cristina Stanciu (Forthcoming, University of Illinois Press, 2024).

 “White (Al)lies: Eating the Other in Donald Glover’s Atlanta and Jordan Peele’s Get Out.”
-Greater Atlanta: African American Satire since Obama, edited by Derek C. Maus and James J. Donahue (Forthcoming, University Press of Mississippi, 2024).
+Greater Atlanta: African American Satire since Obama, edited by Derek C. Maus and James J. Donahue.
+University Press of Mississippi, 2024, pp. 81-93.

 “The Multiethnic Archive.”
-A Companion to Multiethnic American Literature, edited by Gary Totten (Forthcoming, Wiley Blackwell, 2023).
+A Companion to Multiethnic American Literature, edited by Gary Totten.
+Wiley Blackwell, 2024, pp. 13-25.

 “Mourning Trayvon Martin: Elegiac Responsibility in Claudia Rankine’s Citizen: An American Lyric.”
-The Specter and the Speculative: Afterlives and Archives in the African Diaspora, edited by Mae G. Henderson, Jeanne Scheper, and Gene Melton (Forthcoming, Rutgers University Press, 2024).
+The Specter and the Speculative: Afterlives and Archives in the African Diaspora, edited by Mae G. Henderson, Jeanne Scheper, and Gene Melton.
+Rutgers University Press, 2024, pp. 262-286.

 “Black Gazes and White Liberals in Langston Hughes’s ‘Slave on the Block’ and Claudia Rankine’s The White Card.”
 The Langston Hughes Review, vol. 29, no. 1, 2023, pp. 8-28.